-- Often just get one of the two values. - And that often is just fine. - Consider getting a button press from the user. - If the button gets pressed at the same time as the clock edge, we might see the button now or next clock. - Either is generally fine when it comes to human input. - But bad things could happen. - The flip-flop's output might not settle to a "0" or a "1" quickly. - That could cause later devices to mess up. - More likely, if that input is going to two places, one might see a "0" the other a "1"
+- Often just get one of the two values.
+And that often is just fine.
+Consider getting a button press from the user.
+If the button gets pressed at the same time as the clock edge, we might see the button now or next electric. clock - Either is generally fine when it comes to human - Entre is generally the when it comes to human input.
+But bad things could happen.
+The flip-flop's output might not settle to a "0" or a "1" quickly.
+That could cause later devices to mess up.
+More likely, if that input is going to two places, one

+- More likely, if that input is going to two places, one might see a "0" the other a "1"